lenskit.data.Dataset#

 Which field to return in the matrix.
 Common fields include "rating" and "timestamp".

-If unspecified (None), this will yield an implicit-feedback indicator matrix, with 1s for observed items; the "pandas" format will only include user and item columns.
+If unspecified (None), this will yield an implicit-feedback indicator matrix, with 1s for observed items, except for the "pandas" format, which will return all attributes.
+Specify an empty list to return a Pandas data frame with only the user and item attributes.

-• layout – The layout for a sparse matrix.
+• layout (Literal['csr', 'coo']) – The layout for a sparse matrix.
 Can be either csr or coo, or None to use the default for the specified format.
-CSR is only supported by Torch and SciPy backends.
+Ignored for the Pandas format.

-Get a user’s row from the interaction matrix.
+Get a user’s row from the interaction matrix for the default interaction class, using default coalsecing for repeated interactions.
 Available fields are returned as fields.
 If the dataset has ratings, these are provided as a rating field, not as the item scores.
 The item list is unordered, but items are returned in order by item number.

 Parameters: